WNALC Council Members

 Since my retirement, I have enjoyed chaperoning school field trips, knitting lots of hats, scarves, sweaters, & shawls, & helping to launch the Women of Christ the King at my church in Evans, Georgia.
 I am excited to join with the group of amazing women currently serving on the WNALC council & look forward to serving all of the women who are part of the North American Lutheran Church.

 NEW BEGINNINGS LUTHERAN CHURCH

 Hi, I’m Rachel, coming to you from my seventh-generation family farm in Champaign, Illinois.
-I reside here with my husband Steve, our four-year-old daughter Jaci & a passel of farm creatures.
+I reside here with my husband Steve, our five-year-old daughter & a passel of farm creatures.
 My folks are right across the drive.

 I am a founding member of New Beginnings Lutheran Church in Mahomet, Illinois, & presently serve as Vice President of the congregation.
 I work during the week at a local country club & do side work as a freelance Professional Organizer.
 I do my best to volunteer with various entities, both local & virtual, when I can.

 In my spare time – haha, little joke – after my full-time job, side business, church, family & the farm, I ride my horses & I run barrels/rodeo.
 I’m an avid reader when I get a few minutes to open a book.
 I’m a bit of a travel junkie; a sunny, sandy beach is my favorite place to be!